 But with all the options available to you, which method should you pick to get the most MXN in the receiving bank account?
 That question can only be answered after knowing your options.

-Having said that, this guide helps you narrow down which money transfer service is best for your financial situation so you can get the most MXN in the quickest time and with the lowest fees.
+This guide helps you narrow down which money transfer service is best for your financial situation so you can get the most MXN in the quickest time and with the lowest fees.

 Good to Know